Accept & Reject Statement-Based Uncertainty Models: Accept Reject Statement-Based Uncertainty Models

 It is useful to have an explicit criterion on hand to test whether an assessment is deductively closable or not: \begin{theorem} An assessment~$\A$ in~$\As$ is deductively closable---i.e., $\A\in\dcAs$---if and only if\/ $0\notin\A_\rej-\phull\A_\acc$. \end{theorem}

 This criterion is a feasibility problem.
-When the assessment consists of only a finite number of statements, the feasible space is a union of convex cones $\Union_{f\in\A_\rej}(\set{f}-\phull\A_\acc)$ and the problem becomes a disjunctive linear program.
+When the assessment consists of only a finite number of statements, the feasible space $\A_\rej-\phull\A_\acc$ is a union of convex cones $\Union_{f\in\A_\rej}(\set{f}-\phull\A_\acc)$ and the problem becomes a disjunctive linear program.
 It reduces to a plain linear program when, for example, $\A_\rej$ is also convex.

-Again, it is possible to automatically remove confusion from deductively closed assessments, but there is less flexibility than for assessments because not all modified assessments suggested in Proposition~\ref{prop:removing-confusion-from-assessments} are deductively closable: \begin{proposition} Confusion can be removed from a deductively closed assessment $\D$ in $\Ds$ by removing the confusing gambles from the rejected gambles or by removing them from both the accepted and rejected gambles and then taking the deductive extension.
-Formally: $ \set{ \Adelim{\D_\acc}{\D_\rejnacc}, \ext{\Ds}\Adelim{\D_\accnrej}{\D_\rejnacc} }\subseteq\ncDs. $ \end{proposition}
+Again, it is possible to automatically remove confusion from deductively closed assessments, but there is less flexibility than for assessments because not all modified assessments suggested in Proposition~\ref{prop:removing-confusion-from-assessments} are deductively closable: \begin{proposition} While ensuring the resulting assessment is still deductively closed, confusion can be removed from a deductively closed assessment $\D$ in $\Ds$, by removing the confusing gambles from the rejected gambles or by removing them from both the accepted and rejected gambles and then taking the deductive extension.
+So formally we have: $ \set{ \Adelim{\D_\acc}{\D_\rejnacc}, \ext{\Ds}\Adelim{\D_\accnrej}{\D_\rejnacc} }\subseteq\ncDs. $ \end{proposition}

 The set of indifferent gambles~$\D_\indiff=\D_\acc\intersection-\D_\acc$ of a deductively closed assessment~$\D$ in~$\Ds$ is the negation invariant part of the convex cone~$\D_\acc$, so it is either empty or a linear space, the cone's so-called \emph{lineality space}.
 The lineality space can be used in a couple of useful results: \begin{proposition} Given a deductively closed assessment $\D$ in~$\Ds$ with a non-empty set of indifferent gambles $\D_\indiff$, denote the set of non-indifferent acceptable gambles by $\D_\accnindiff\coloneqq\D_\acc\setminus\D_\indiff$, then \begin{enumerate} \item there is indifference to status quo: $0\in\D_\indiff$, \item the set $\D_\accnindiff$ is invariant under Minkowski addition with the indifferent gambles: $\D_\accnindiff+\D_\indiff=\D_\accnindiff$, and \item the set $\D_\accnindiff$ is a cone: $\D_\accnindiff\in\cones$. \end{enumerate} \end{proposition}